About Neurostar TMS Therapy

 Additionally, Neuronetics has developed a new tool to use in educating patients on the best practices of treating depression.
 The Best Practices Treatment Guideline for Depression has been developed to help patients understand TMS Therapy as an option if their first line antidepressant medications stop working.
 This guideline is based on the 2010 American Psychiatric Association’s practice guidelines and NeuroStar TMS Therapy indication for use, which says:

-NeuroStar TMS Therapy is indicated for the treatment of major depressive disorder in adult patients who have failed to achieve satisfactory improvement from prior antidepressant medication at or above the minimal effective does and duration in the current episode.
+NeuroStar TMS Therapy is indicated for the treatment of major depressive disorder in adult patients who have failed to achieve satisfactory improvement from prior antidepressant medication at or above the minimal effective dose and duration in the current episode.

 Please see the Treatment Algorithm for an effective illustration of the use of NeuroStar TMS Therapy early on in the treatment of depression.

-NeuroStar TMS has not been studied in patients who have not receieved prior antidepressant treatment.
+Note: NeuroStar TMS has not been studied in patients who have not receieved prior antidepressant treatment.

 What is TMS therapy?